 She releases it on her own label London Field Recordings.

-In 2015 Janine reformed Maximum Joy with some original players and some new for Simple Things Bristol 2015 Janine then formed a new outfit MXMJoY with Charlie Llewellin drummer of Maximum Joy.
+In 2015 Janine reformed Maximum Joy with some original players and some new for Simple Things Bristol 2015 from this the band evolved into MXMJoY.
 MXMJoY released a new album in 2019 which Janine put out on London Field Recordings.
 They have played some key gigs including Dimensions 2018 and the inaugural We Out Here 2019.
-London Field Recordings also manages licensing for all the Maximum Joy catalogue.
+London Field Recordings also manages licensing for all the Maximum Joy back catalogue.

 I formed Maximum Joy when I was 17- 18 years old.
-It was simply my main focus – to form a band – I’d always written and sang from an early age.
-When punk took off a couple of years before it blew my mind, the DIY ethos of it really appealed to me and my contemporaries – we went on to form Maximum Joy.
-My life in it was always as a galvaniser – it was my band, and focus.
+I was tunnel vision about forming a band – I’d always written and sang from an early age.
+When punk took off a couple of years before it blew my mind, the DIY ethos of it really spoke to me – we went on to form Maximum Joy.
+It was my life my focus, and to start with my dream come true.

 ”It’s singer Janine Rainforth that best embodies Maximum Joy’s exuberance: Having co-founded the group when she was just 18 years old, she channeled her inspiration…into her own shape-shifting style…she belts it out in the manner of her mentors, slicing into the midrange frequencies with a tone poised at the midway point between speech, screaming, and singing.
 Listen closely, though, and you’ll hear another side of her: a soft soprano background coo, diffuse as a pastel-colored mist..
 It’s a quality you won’t find in any of their contemporaries.”
 Best reissue -Pitchfork – review of “I Can’t Stand It Here On Quiet Night” Sept 2